 Have an island getaway with Oahu for kids in mind.
 Trust me…you’ll have fun too!
-With so many things to do in Oahu, we’ve created a short list of Oahu attractions that are better suited for the keikis…that’s Hawaiian for kids.
+With so many fun activities for kids on Oahu, we’ve created a short list of Oahu attractions that are better suited for the keikis…that’s Hawaiian for kids.

 Oahu is pretty much a playground for all, but some of the island engaging activities, beaches, hikes, and museums are better suited for kids than others.
 Visit beaches with calmer waters, museums that have devoted kid zones, activates that engage kids well, and great waterfall that’s fairly easy to get to.

-I don’t have to sell you on Oahu Beaches being the kids # 1 choice activity, but some beaches are much friendlier to the little ones than others, including Waikiki’s Kuhio Beach with its protective sea walls, or San Souci Beach that has calmer waters from the protective reef.
+I don’t have to sell you on Oahu Beaches being the #1 choice of activities for kids on Oahu, but some beaches are much friendlier to the little ones than others, including Waikiki’s Kuhio Beach with its protective sea walls, or San Souci Beach that has calmer waters from the protective reef.

 Ala Moana Beach is pretty calm and has a neat half-moon beach section called Magic Island.